kiegroup/github-action-build-chain/README.md

     ...
     ...
     archive-artifacts-name: my-artifact
-    archive-artifacts: path/to/artifact/ # or path/to/artifact
+    archive-artifacts-path: path/to/artifact/ # or path/to/artifact
 ```

 ### Upload using a Wildcard Pattern